simula/mosaic5g-kube5g/openshift/m5g-operator/README.md

         dashboard: disabled
         registry: disabled
     ```

+* Add the dns to the configuration of kubectl

+    - get the dns of your network:

+        ```bash
+        $ nmcli device show enp0s31f6 |grep -i dns IP4.DNS[1]:                             192.168.1.1
+        ```

+        where ```enp0s31f6``` is the interface name connected to the internet.
+    - Add the dns of your network to the config of kubectl

+        ```bash
+        microk8s.kubectl -n kube-system edit configmap/kube-dns
+        ```
+        and then add the dns.
+Here is an example:

+        ```bash
+        # Please edit the object below.
+Lines beginning with a '#' will be ignored,
+        # and an empty file will abort the edit.
+If an error occurs while saving this file will be
+        # reopened with the relevant failures.
+        #
+        apiVersion: v1
+        data:
+        upstreamNameservers: '["192.168.1.1", "8.8.8.8", "8.8.4.4"]'
+        kind: ConfigMap
+        metadata:
+        annotations:
+            kubectl.kubernetes.io/last-applied-configuration: |
+            {"apiVersion":"v1","data":{"upstreamNameservers":"[\"192.168.1.1\", \"8.8.8.8\", \"8.8.4.4\"]"},"kind":"ConfigMap","metadata":{"annotations":{},"labels":{"addonmanager.kubernetes.io/mode":"EnsureExists"},"name":"kube-dns","namespace":"kube-system"}}
+        creationTimestamp: "2020-03-24T08:36:56Z"
+        labels:
+            addonmanager.kubernetes.io/mode: EnsureExists
+        name: kube-dns
+        namespace: kube-system
+        resourceVersion: "8703"
+        selfLink: /api/v1/namespaces/kube-system/configmaps/kube-dns
+        uid: 9f1c7876-6daa-11ea-93e1-ec21e5fc4532
+    ```
 * Run mosaic5g-operator as a pod in kubernetes
     - Go to ```mosaic5g_DIR/kube5g/openshift/m5g-operator```:

         ```bash
         $ cd kube5g/openshift/m5g-operator
         ```

     - You can discover the capability provided by the script ```m5g-operator.sh```

         ```bash
         $ ./m5goperator.sh
             This program installs the requirements to run kubernets on one machine,